 Draft WTDC Declaration

-We, the high-level representatives of ITU Member States, delegates and participants endorse the present Declaration at the eighth World Telecommunication Development Conference, which took place in Addis Ababa, Ethiopia from 6 to 15 June 2022 under the theme Connecting the Unconnected to Achieve Sustainable Development.
+We, the high-level representatives of ITU Member States, delegates and participants endorse the present Declaration at the eighth World Telecommunication Development Conference, which took place in Kigali, Rwanda from 6 to 16 June 2022 under the theme Connecting the Unconnected to Achieve Sustainable Development.

 We declare that:

 1) Telecommunications/information and communication technologies (ICTs) have become the foundation for every economic sector and a catalyst for improving peoples’ lives by way of social inclusion, decent employment, and personal growth.
-Yet, in 2021 some 3.7 billion people remain unconnected, and for them, the transformative power of ICTs remains untapped.
+Yet, in 2021 some 3.7 billion people remain unconnected, and for them, the transformative power of telecommunications/ICTs remains untapped.

 2) COVID-19 has introduced many challenges and changed the way we live, work, learn, and do business.
-In the digital era, universal, secure, and affordable broadband connectivity, based on human-centered and environment-friendly digital solutions, is indispensable and provides opportunities for boosting productivity and efficiency, ending poverty, improving livelihoods and ensuring that sustainable development becomes a reality for all.
-Building confidence, trust and security in the use of networks and digital platforms remains a vital challenge.
+In the digital era, universal, secure, and affordable broadband connectivity, is indispensable and the openness it provides creates opportunities for boosting productivity and efficiency, ending poverty, improving livelihoods and ensuring that sustainable development becomes a reality for all.
+Continuing to build confidence and security in the use of telecommunications/ICTs remains of vital importance.

 3) Inequalities remain and continue to widen in the use of data and digital ICT-centric technologies, and in the digitally skilled human resources between regions, between and within countries in urban and rural areas, and between women and men.
-We recognize that available, affordable, dependable, efficient and accessible ICTs when leveraged through adequate digital skills can provide powerful drivers for development, and are instrumental in timely, inclusive and resilient recovery from the COVID-19 pandemic, while making sure that no one is left behind.
-Capacity building in different ICT areas, including frequency spectrum management, remains a challenge.
+We recognize that available, affordable, dependable, and accessible ICTs when leveraged through adequate digital skills can provide powerful drivers for development, and are instrumental in timely, inclusive and resilient recovery from the COVID-19 pandemic.
+Capacity development in different ICT areas, including spectrum management, remains a challenge.

-4) Digital inclusion is a necessity, and insufficient digital capacity and lack of digital skills are core barriers to digital transformation and digital economy.
+4) Digital inclusion is a necessity, and insufficient digital capacity and lack of digital skills are core barriers to digital transformation.
 The demand for digitally skilled workers will increase with the accelerated move towards digital transformation.
-While many jobs have been and will be lost due to the COVID-19 pandemic, the digital economy can nurture new ICT-centric jobs.
+While many jobs have been and will be lost due to the COVID-19 pandemic, the digital transformation can nurture new ICT-centric jobs.

 5) We have just nine years left to achieve the Sustainable Development Goals, and telecommunications/ICTs are agents of change that can shape the future for the better.
 Telecommunications/ICTs are instrumental in multi-stakeholder activities and sharing best practices as prescribed by the World Summit on the Information Society.
-Multi-stakeholder cooperation offers a platform for all to join forces, seize opportunities and leverage innovations offered by efficient new emerging digital technologies while mitigating risks, so that progress towards sustainable development can be made collectively.
+Multi-stakeholder cooperation offers a platform for all to join forces, seize opportunities and leverage innovations offered by efficient new and emerging telecommunications/ICT services and technologies while mitigating risks, so that progress towards sustainable development can be made collectively.

-6) Developing countries, and in particular Least Developed Countries (LDCs), Land-Locked Developing Countries (LLDCs) and Small Island Developing States (SIDSs), face additional challenges in mobilizing sufficient investment and financing for digital infrastructures and require substantial support to provide universal, secure, reliable, and affordable ICTs.
+6) Developing countries, and in particular Least Developed Countries (LDCs), Land-Locked Developing Countries (LLDCs) and Small Island Developing States (SIDSs), face additional challenges in mobilizing sufficient investment and financing for telecommunications and digital infrastructures and require substantial support to provide universal, secure, reliable, and affordable telecommunications/ICTs.

 We commit to

-a) accelerating the expansion and use of efficient and up-to-date digital infrastructures, services and applications for building and further developing digital economies and societies, including mobilization of financial resources for providing universal, secure, and affordable broadband connectivity to the unconnected as soon as possible.
-This will also include promoting investments in broadband infrastructure and access with a view to supporting sustainable development, encouraging cooperation between Member States and creating alliances and partnerships between public and private sectors, international funding agencies and other stakeholders.
+a) accelerating the expansion and use of efficient and up-to-date digital infrastructures, services and applications for building and furthering digital development, including mobilization of financial resources for providing universal, secure, and affordable broadband connectivity to the unconnected to encourage greater adoption as soon as possible.
+This will also include promoting investments in broadband infrastructure deployment access and adoption with a view to supporting sustainable development, encouraging cooperation between Member States, promoting open and global Internet access, and creating alliances and partnerships between public and private sectors, international funding agencies and other stakeholders.